Hands cooking on a camping stove in the outdoors next to a tent.

 When considering which stove suits you, you might come across various terms: portable stove, camping stove, alcohol stove, gas stove, petrol stove, or field stove.
 Here are some tips to guide you through the different camping stove types.

-Gas stoves have become popular in recent years because they allow you to easily regulate the heat and quickly boil water.
-Additionally, they require very little maintenance.
-Gas canisters come in various sizes, allowing you to adjust the amount based on the length of your trip.
+Gas stoves have become popular in recent years, as they allow you to easily regulate the heat and quickly boil water.
+They also require very little maintenance.
+Gas canisters come in different sizes, so you can adjust the amount based on the length of your trip.

-The best camping stoves for cooking are often the so-called “spider stoves.”
+Some of the best camping stoves for cooking are so-called “spider stoves.”
 These have burners that stand steadily on their own legs and connect to the gas canister with a hose.
-It’s beneficial to have a wide burner, as it provides more even heat and makes it less likely for food to burn in the pot.
-There are also gas burners that screw directly onto the gas canister, but they can be unstable and are best used as backup stoves or if you want to pack light.
-Empty gas canisters should be disposed of as hazardous waste at recycling stations.
+A wide burner is beneficial, as it provides more even heat and reduces the risk of food burning in the pot.
+There are also gas burners that screw directly onto the canister, but they can be unstable and are mainly suitable as backup stoves or if you want to pack light.
+Empty gas canisters must be disposed of as hazardous waste at recycling stations.
 Most stores that sell gas also accept used canisters.

-During winter and at high altitudes, gas stoves don’t work as well.
-The cold or air pressure can cause insufficient pressure in the gas canister, reducing the stove’s efficiency.
-There are types of gas more suited for winter, but they still don’t perform well in very low temperatures.
-You can try carrying the canister close to your body to keep it warm or placing it in a hot water bath just before lighting the stove.
+In winter and at high altitudes, gas stoves do not perform as well.
+The cold or air pressure can result in insufficient pressure in the canister, reducing the stove’s efficiency.
+There are gas types better suited for winter, but they still do not perform well in very low temperatures.
+You can try carrying the canister close to your body to keep it warm, or placing it in a hot water bath just before lighting the stove.
 However, for winter trips, petrol stoves are the safest and most reliable option.

-Gasoline stoves are efficient, year-round stoves that allow you to easily regulate the heat.
+Petrol stoves are efficient year-round and allow you to easily regulate the heat.
 Before you start cooking, it’s a good idea to preheat the burner.
-You do this by leaking a little gasoline into the burner and then lighting it.
-A gasoline stove will eventually get sooty, so you need to clean your stove periodically to maintain optimal performance.
+You do this by letting a small amount of fuel into the burner and then lighting it.
+Over time, a petrol stove can become sooty, so you need to clean it occasionally to maintain optimal performance.
+Make sure to place the stove on a rock or similar surface, not among moss or lichen, which are highly flammable.

-Gasoline stoves work best and are the safest during winter, as the fuel can withstand low temperatures.
-There are also multifuel stoves that handle gas, gasoline, and kerosene – all you need to do is switch a valve.
+Petrol stoves work best and are safest in winter, as the fuel performs well in low temperatures.
+There are also multi-fuel stoves that can run on gas, petrol, and kerosene – all you need to do is change a valve.

-Trangia stoves with burners for denatured alcohol have a strong tradition in Swedish outdoor life.
+Trangia stoves with a burner for methylated spirits have a strong tradition in Swedish outdoor life.
 Unfortunately, alcohol is not a particularly efficient fuel.
-Cooking takes a long time, and it’s difficult to regulate the flame.
-Therefore, make sure to pour enough fuel from the start so that you don’t have to wait for the burner to cool down before you can refill it and light it again.
-You can purchase a gas insert for your Trangia stove, allowing it to be used with a more efficient fuel.
+Cooking takes a long time and it can be difficult to regulate the flame.
+Make sure to pour in enough fuel from the start, so you don’t have to wait for the burner to cool down before refilling and lighting it again.
+You can buy a gas burner insert for your Trangia stove, allowing you to use a more efficient fuel.

 Don’t forget a suitable base and windshield